jhoblitt/puppet-udev/README.md

 Limitations
 -----------

-At present, only support for `$::osfamily == 'RedHat'` has been implimented.
+At present, only support for `$::osfamily == 'RedHat'` has been implemented.
-Adding other Linux distrubtions should be trivial.
+Adding other Linux distributions should be trivial.

 ### Tested Platforms